swcarpentry/DEPRECATED-bc/novice/matlab/03-func.md

 <!-- FIXME: challenge -->

-That seems almost right, the original mean was about 6.1, so the lower bound from zero is now about -6.1.
+That seems almost right: the original mean was about 6.1, so the lower bound from zero is now about -6.1.
 The mean of the centered data isn't quite zero--we'll explore why not in the challenges--but it's pretty close.
 We can even